hassio-addons/addon-appdaemon/appdaemon/DOCS.md

-# Home Assistant Community Add-on: AppDaemon 4
+# Home Assistant Community Add-on: AppDaemon

-AppDaemon is a loosely coupled, multithreaded, sandboxed python execution environment for writing automation apps for Home Assistant home automation software.
+[AppDaemon][appdaemon] is a loosely coupled, multithreaded, sandboxed Python execution environment for writing automation apps for Home Assistant home automation software.
 It also provides a configurable dashboard (HADashboard) suitable for wall mounted tablets.

 ## Installation